L-Leite/cso2-launcher/README.md

 You may also use this console as if it was an ingame console (you can enable ```cl_showfps```, for example).

 ## Bug reporting and improvements
-Feel free [to open an issue](https://github.com/Ochii/cso2-launcher/issues) if you find a bug in the tool.
+Have a look at the [issues](https://github.com/Ochii/cso2-launcher/issues) for a list of bugs found or to report them yourself.

-If you have any improvements, [open a pull request](https://github.com/Ochii/cso2-launcher/pulls).
+If you have any improvements that you would like to share, go ahead and [open a pull request](https://github.com/Ochii/cso2-launcher/pulls).

 ## How to build